kapoor28anuj/Logitech/README.md

 # Logitech
-This is the script for the shiny app which I developed during my internship with Logitech.
+This repository consist of the shiny app which I developed during my course of work at Logitech.
-You won't be able to run it since you need to connect to database which currently I can't give anyone access to but soon will upload a dummy dataset and make changes to code so you can actually visualize how things work
+You can run this script if you can develop a dataframe as required for this script.
+I am unfortunately not allowed to add the dataset here due to confidentiality issues but I believe having a look at the app with the comments can be very descriptive and can help to develop a similar app for your particular use.